karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PermissionGroupHasPermissionApi/getPermissionGroupHasPermissionByPermissionGroupIdAndPermissionId.md

-Returns the permissionGroupHasPermission row identified by the given permission_group_id and permission_id.
+Returns the permission group has permission row identified by the given permission_group_id and permission_id.

 If the row is not found, this method's return depends on the throwNotFoundEx flag:
 - if true, the method throws an exception